Anti-Catholicism in the United States: Public funding of parochial schools

 Catholic schools began in the United States as a matter of religious and ethnic pride and as a way to insulate Catholic youth from the influence of Protestant teachers and contact with non-Catholic students.

 In 1869 the religious issue in New York City escalated when Tammany Hall, with its large Catholic base, sought and obtained $1.5 million in state money for Catholic schools.
-Thomas Nast's cartoon The American River Ganges (above) shows Catholic Bishops, directed by the Vatican, as crocodiles attacking American schoolchildren.
+Thomas Nast's cartoon The American River Ganges (above) shows Catholic bishops, directed by the Vatican, as crocodiles attacking American schoolchildren.

 Republican Minority Leader of the House of Representatives, James G. Blaine of Maine proposed an amendment to the US Constitution in 1874 that provided: "No money raised by taxation in any State for the support of public schools, or derived from any public source, nor any public lands devoted thereto, shall ever be under the control of any religious sect, nor shall any money so raised or land so devoted be divided between religious sects or denominations."
 President Ulysses S. Grant supported the Blaine Amendment.
 He feared a future with "patriotism and intelligence on one side and superstition, ambition and greed on the other" and called for public schools that would be "unmixed with atheistic, pagan or sectarian teaching."

 The amendment was defeated in 1875 but would be used as a model for so-called Blaine Amendments incorporated into 34 state constitutions over the subsequent three decades.
 These state-level "Blaine amendments" prohibit the use of public funds to fund parochial schools.

+Sexual themes in literary anti-Catholicism

+According to Marie Anne Pagliarini:The anti-Catholic literature that appeared during 1830-60 strengthened Protestant identity and established standards for sexuality.
+The literature portrayed Catholicism as a threat to the ideas that comprised the "cult of domesticity" - family values, gender boundaries, and sexual norms.
+In particular it singled out the celibacy of priests as a sin and violation of the law of nature and assumed men's efforts to repress their sexual energy would lead inevitably to child abuse, incest, rape, and murder.
+The literature claimed that celibate priests, through their abuse of the confessional and the convent, threatened the sexual purity of American women.